gvwilson/thirdbit/src/fiction/leaderboard/index.md

 He waved a petulant hand
 to swipe a real-time image onto the wall beside us.
-There in the depths of the Marianas Trench, gold-plated robots were building a larger-than-life reconstruction of Stonehenge.
+There in the depths of the Marianas Trench, a fleet of robots were building a larger-than-life replica of Stonehenge.
 "I couldn't stop making money. so every time I got into the red zone
 I threw it at some godawful idiocy like this."

 "Mm."
-Back when we were a regular thing,
+Back when we were a thing,
 Bench called my "mm" the Platonic ideal of noncommittal verbalizations and used it as a ringtone.
 "So how can I be of use?